Visual Cult Magazine is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 This wasn’t intended to be a commercial book but a catalogue curated by The Art Institute of Chicago.
 This is a huge retrospective of Koudelka’s work, from his early photos to his more advanced projects nowadays featuring the urban aftermaths of war.
 Buy it here.

 Despite the fact that this book depicts a handful of photos, it is a sublime journey through the history of photography with a huge inclination towards street work.
-Here you’ll find some common themes that have fascinated photographers worldwide through the history’s overall.
+Here you’ll find some common themes that have fascinated photographers worldwide throughout history’s overall.
 Buy it here.

 This book is a sincere approach to photography, every single photograph in the book comes with a brief story about how they were made.
 This is way better than having a manual about exposure and composition; this is a personally guided journey through street photography.
 Buy it here.

-We’ve all being dwelling from sidewalk to sidewalk as street photographers, they have turned into our quotidian stage, but how well are we aware of that?
+We’ve all been dwelling from sidewalk to sidewalk as street photographers, they have turned into our quotidian stage, but how well are we aware of that?
 Take a look at Mermelstein’s perspective, and you’ll definitely start to see sidewalks with a more acute eye.
 Buy it here.

 More than a book this is a true school for photographers.
 We’ve all made this idea that iconic photos have been made with a single shot, but the truth is quite different from that.
 Don’t get us wrong, this is extremely positive because it invites us to think that we can actually make meaningful work too.
 The true magic happens during the editing (selection) stage of the photographer’s workflow.
 Buy it here.